bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 effect.

-**Side Note**: This issue with configuring the timezone of the hardware clock is the same problem encountered if you configure your computer to dual-boot both Microsoft Windows and Linux.
+**Side Note**: This issue with configuring the timezone of the hardware clock is basically the same problem encountered if you configure your computer to dual-boot both Microsoft Windows and Linux.
 Windows sets the hardware clock to the local timezone, but Linux sets the hardware clock to the UTC timezone.
 Here, the RPN83P application is the equivalent of Linux, and the underlying TI-OS is the equivalent of Windows.
 The difference is that RPN83P has the ability to act like TI-OS (i.e. Windows) through the `CTZ` configuration.

 ### Setting the Clock DateTime